zxcv2008a/zxcv2008a/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=zxcv2008a.zxcv2008a&style=flat-square&color=0088cc)

-👨🏻‍💻 I'm Software Engineer .🎓.
+.👨🏻‍💻.
+I'm Software Engineer .🎓.
 Pusan National University .🏛.
-Egyptian Based in South Korea 📍 I'm passionate about finding innovative solutions for global challenges .🌍.
+Egyptian Based in South Korea .📍.
+Three times Hackathon Winner .🏆.
+I'm passionate about finding innovative solutions for global challenges .🌍.
 Motivated to help designing cutting-edge technologies .💡.
 I love to explore new technologies and leverage them to solve real-life problems .✨.
 I'm currently into DevOps .♾️. and Blockchain .₿.

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Golang Nodejs, C++, <br /> Graphql, Mongodb, Javascript, etc.
+- 🛠 &nbsp; I’m currently working with Golang, Nodejs, C++, <br /> Gitlab-CI, RestAPI, Javascript, etc.
 - 🚀 &nbsp; I’m currently Freelancing.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/zxcv2008a).
 - 📫 &nbsp; How to reach me: zxcv2008a@gmail.com.